geneontology/go-site/metadata/gorefs/README-editors.md

 # DEPRECATED

 The Markdown files in this directory are now deprecated and will be removed in the future.
 To update or add a new reference, edit the `gorefs.yaml` file in the `metadata` directory.
+For more information on the YAML format, see the description in the [`metadata/README.md`](../README.md) file.

 ### Previous instructions for historical reference